Prachi-Gore/Fun_With_Triangles/README.md

    Here is the <a href="https://learn-triangles-with-fun.netlify.app/">app</a> Do not forget to ⭐ if you like it
   </p>

-    This app is part of assigment given by Tanay Pratap for neog.camp.
+    This app is part of assigment given by Tanay Pratap Sir for neog.camp.